chow-petit/awesome-curated-tools/README.md

 Here are the tools that will give you access to scientific articles in general, thanks to an international network of pirates.
 * [ScienceHub](https://sci-hub.hk/) - A website with >64.5 M of scientific articles and papers for direct download.
 Also has a [Chrome extension](https://chrome.google.com/webstore/detail/sci-hub-links/olcgjijbclchlliaffaghajlbfppkbkl?hl=en) that will replace DOI and PubMed links into "liberated" article links.
 * [Library Genesis](http://libgen.io/) - A multiple domain, search and access engine for publications and more than 2.1 M books.
+* [Google Scholar](https://scholar.google.com/) - Google, for scholarly literature.

 #### Authoring
 * [Authorea](https://www.authorea.com/) - It is like Google Docs on steroids for scientific publications and Open Science.
 Incredible capacities - we love it.
 Here's an example of what you can do with it: [The "Paper" of the Future](https://www.authorea.com/users/23/articles/8762-the-paper-of-the-future).

 #### Bibliography management
-* [F1000](https://f1000.com/) (Workspace & Prime) – Leading biomedical experts helping scientists to discover, discuss and publish research.
-* [Zotero.org](https://www.zotero.org/) is a free, easy-to-use tool to help you collect, organize, cite, and share your research sources.
+* [Zotero.org](https://www.zotero.org/) is a free, widely used open source tool to help you collect, organize, cite, and share your research sources.
+The interfaces are not modern, as are the integrations, but the community is impressive.
+* [F1000](https://f1000.com/) (Workspace & Prime) – F1000 Prime has leading biomedical experts helping scientists to discover, discuss and publish research.
+We use F1000 Workspace to curate libraries of science on Lifecaring, and it can be used on any topics beyond biomedicine.
+Has Google Docs, Chrome and Word extensions.

 #### Citizen science
-* [Zooniverse](https://www.zooniverse.org/) – Citizen science projects using the efforts and ability of volunteers to help scientists and researchers
+* [Zooniverse](https://www.zooniverse.org/) – Citizen science platform using the efforts and ability of volunteers to help scientists and researchers.
+The blend of human cognition and automated tools is extremly powerful on complex, messy tasks.

 #### Pre-print and journals
 * [PeerJ](https://peerj.com/) – Open access pre-print and publishing of life science research with annotation.